GeekyAnts/nativebase-docs/docs/accessibility.md

 ## Accessible Roles

 NativeBase uses [React Native ARIA](https://react-native-aria.geekyants.com/) to implements [WAI-ARIA](https://www.w3.org/TR/wai-aria-1.2/) standards to its components.
 This is designed to provide meaning for controls that aren't built using components provided by the platform.
-For example, if you use a View instead of a Button component to create a Button, there is `accessibiltyRole` attribute that you need to add to the View in order to convey that it's a Button for screen readers or voice recognition tools.

 ## Accessible Labels